Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 One becomes elderly when they realize and define themselves as such.
 Or do you mean when to define others as elderly?
 I'd be cautious on that.

 The closer I get to it, the higher the age of being elderly goes.
 I would say anyone over 75 is certainly elderly.
 I have a hard time with 50- year-olds qualifying for AARP or anyone under 50 being a grandparent (but some are) .
-I think it's ridiculous that 55 year olds get senior discounts, but will use them when I get that age.

 It's definitely a state of mind.
 I'm 65--and probably (because I take more care now!) in the best health I've been in years--and work 12 hours a day (in my "retirement!).
 However, my "hero" is my colleague who also works (can't see why people retire), is an absolute ball of energy and is 87!